 The primary legislation, the Environmental Protection Act 1990 (the Act) was amended by the introduction of a new Part 2A by Section 57 of the Environment Act 1995 and contains the structure and main provisions of the new regime in Sections 78A to 78YC.
 The Contaminated Land (England) Regulations 2000 enacted Part 2A of the Environmental Protection Act 1990 which was extended in 2006 by new modification regulations to include land that is contaminated by virtue of radioactivity.
-Further regulations came into force in December 2007 extending the regime to cover land contaminated by radioactivity originating from nuclear installations (Radioactive Contaminated Land (Modification of Enactments) (England) (Amendment) Regulations 2007).
+Further regulations came into force in December 2007 extending the regime to cover land contaminated by radioactivity originating from nuclear installations (Radioactive Contaminated Land (Modification of Enactments) (England) (Amendment) Regulations 2007) but the revised Statutory Guidance, issued by DEFRA in April 2012 does not include radioactively contaminated land.